basic-1/basic-1c/b1c/docs/reference.md

 ### `INPUT` statement

 `INPUT` statement reads user input data from input device and stores it in variables.
-Default input/output device is UART.
+Default input device is UART (can be changed with `OPTION INPUTDEVICE` option).

 **Usage:**
-`INPUT [<prompt>,] <var_name1>[, <var_name2>, ... <var_nameN>]`
+`INPUT [#<device_name>,] [<prompt>,] <var_name1>[, <var_name2>, ... <var_nameN>]`

-Here `<prompt>` is an optional string sent to the same input/output device before reading data.
+Here `<prompt>` is an optional string sent to the same device before reading data.
 Default prompt string is "? ".
 After displaying the prompt the statement reads values from input device and stores them into specified variables one by one.
 Input values must be separated with commas and the last value must be followed by carriage return character.
-If the statement fails (e.g. due to wrong data format or wrong values number) the input process repeats from very beginning.
+If the statement fails (e.g. due to wrong data format or wrong values number) the input process repeats from very beginning. `<device_name>` is name of an input device for the statement to read data from (to override default input device usage).

 **Examples:**
 `INPUT A, B, C` 'input three numeric values